Retail, Hospitality and Leisure Relief 2023-24

 The scheme is subject to the subsidies chapter within the UK-EU Trade and Cooperation Agreement (TCA).

-This only applies to subsidies over £343,000 per beneficiary over a three-year period.
+This only applies to subsidies over £315,000 per beneficiary over a three-year period.
 This is called the Small Amounts of Financial Assistance limit.
-It includes the current financial year plus the two previous financial years.
+It covers three years, and includes the 2023/24 financial year, plus the two previous financial years.

 However, any COVID-19 business grant or any other subsidy claimed under the Small Amounts of Financial Assistance limit over the three year period does count.